UWA-Marine-Ecology-Group-projects/DBCA-Marmion-MVM/information.for.participants_online.md

 ## Contacts

-If you have questions about this survey or Marmion marine park planning in general please contact the Marmion marine management planning team at marmion@dbca.wa.gov.au
+If you have questions about this survey or the review and proposed expansion of Marmion Marine Park in general please contact the Marmion marine management planning team at marmion@dbca.wa.gov.au

 ---